 Several years ago, my husband and I were in a terrible place in our marriage.
-At the time we agreed that the best thing for us all was for me to take me kids and leave for a while.
+At the time we agreed that the best thing for us all was for me to take me kids and leave for a while but we weren’t prepared for the affect marriage struggles have on our children.

 By God’s grace, our marriage, which had been hanging on by a thread, was restored, and we now have a strong relationship grounded in Christ.